 In April I showcased my research at the Universities Association for Lifelong Learning (UALL) conference in Wolverhampton.
 I was invited to speak informally about my research at both an ‘innovation showcase’, using my Ipad to show images from the work, and formally present on the third day.
 In both sessions, I chose to focus on some of the challenges involved in engaging more vulnerable women in arts-based research and adult learning.
 The presentations were well received and gave me further insight into how my research might develop and how I can position my findings.

-In June I have been invited to lead a seminar exploring the use of arts-based approaches with PhD students at the SGSSS Summer School.
-I very much look forward to sharing my knowledge of using creative approaches in social research and the challenges and successes I have had with this approach.
+In June I was invited to lead a seminar exploring the use of arts-based approaches with PhD students at the SGSSS Summer School.
+I enjoyed sharing my knowledge with other PhD students on how I used creative approaches in social research and the many challenges and successes I have encountered with this approach.

-In July I will be showcasing both my poster and giving a presentation on my research to the SCUTREA conference in Nottingham.
-I look forward to again networking with peers in adult education and reflecting on what my PhD research can bring to the field.
+In July I showcased my poster and a presentation on my research to the SCUTREA 2019 conference in Nottingham.
+This was an excellent networking opportunity and a useful place to reflect with peers in adult education on what my PhD research could add to the field.

-I am currently working as an artist facilitator with SAY Women and the Village Storytelling Centre.
-We are creating lino-prints to explore the theme of Goddesses.
-This work will be finalised soon and exhibited in July.
+Most recently, I worked as an artist facilitator with SAY Women and the Village Storytelling Centre, working with young women to create powerful artworks around the theme of Goddesses.
+The work was exhibited in July 2019.